MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 - Kick off a SLURM job
 - View the status of a SLURM job
 - Retrieve the results of the job from blob storage
+- Suspending virtual machines
+- Deleting a resource group to remove all traces

 <a name="Prerequisites"></a>
 ### Prerequisites ###